newrelic-experimental/NewRelicReactNativeModule/README.md

 ![](https://docs.newrelic.com/sites/default/files/thumbnails/image/mobile%402x.png)
 # New Relic React Native Modules SDK

 This is a module that exposes the Javascript environment to New Relic.
-It is important to note that the Native New Relic SDK already collects Crashes, HTTP traffic, and other information becasue React-Native already uses the respective native components.
+It is important to note that the Native New Relic SDK already collects Crashes, HTTP traffic, and other information because React-Native already uses the respective native components.
 This Module is an add on to the New Relic Native SDKs.

 ### Assumptions
 - There is a working React Native application to monitor or at least a React-Native project setup.